Green Card Clinical Partner Jobs

 Understand how EB-3 filing fits your current visa timeline

-If you're on an H-1B or OPT, your employer can file the PERM and I-140 concurrently with your maintained status.
+If you're on an H-1B visa or OPT, your employer can file the PERM and I-140 concurrently with your maintained status.
 Confirm with your employer whether they'll also file an I-485 for adjustment of status or require consular processing once your priority date becomes current.

 Prepare a skills-based role description aligned with O*NET